YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # mimikatz
 used to capture passwords from the system Registry as well as from memory of a compromised system

+# clearance
+- A subject is given a security label called a clearance.
+- Their trustworthiness to process sensitive information determines their level of clearance, such as secret or confidential.

+# Modbus
+- a protocol
+- in industrial control system, to communicate with programmable logic controllers

+# SCADA
+- a category of software applications
+- for controlling industrial processes
+- supervisory control and data acquisition

+# DIRB
+a Web Content Scanner

 ---